 (2) Rule Table

-The rule table assigns Payee and Account Number based on keywords found in the Description column.
+This is where automation happens.
+The Rule Table helps assign Payee names and Account Numbers based on keywords found in the Description field of each transaction.

 Example: If the Description contains Walmart, assign: